vineetjohn/movie-dialogue-generation/README.md

-# movie-dialogue-generation
-Movie dialog generation on the Cornell Movie-Dialogs Corpus
+# Movie dialog generation on the Cornell Movie-Dialogs Corpus